 Military policy on beards can be a divisive topic, with suggestions of relaxing policy to promote inclusivity leaving many current and former members of the Armed Forces bristling over a lack of discipline and lowering standards.

-The Royal Air Force has for the first time allowed its personnel to grow beards under new rules in an effort to broaden its recruitment pool and promote inclusivity but insists that personnel will still have to maintain high standards of appearance.
+The Royal Air Force for the first time allowed its personnel to grow beards under new rules introduced in an effort to broaden its recruitment pool and promote inclusivity but insists that personnel will still have to maintain high standards of appearance.

 The British Army's policy on facial hair has also been under the public spotlight, especially following suggestions that potential recruits could be put off joining up because they cannot sport a beard under existing policies.